cicada-lang/lambda/docs/lang1/README.md

 {:a (closure (b c) {:b (c c)}) :b (c c)}
 ```

+## Second substitution map to the previous name

 How about let the second substitution map to name of the first substitution?

 ```scheme